 BroadcastReceiver br = new MyBroadcastReceiver();

-Question: Explain the various important files and folders created during the new app.
+Question No. 40: Explain the various important files and folders that we use when we create a new android app.

-- res: This directory contains the files for app UI(User Interface)
+- res: This directory contains the UI files of the app.
+It has 3 main subfolders

-- Gradle Script: It gets auto-generated, and contains files like compileSdkVersion, buildToolsVersion, applicationId, minSdkVersion, targetSdkVersion, versionCode and versionName.
+- Gradle Script: It is an auto-generated directory that contains files like build.gradle, compileSdkVersion, buildToolsVersion, applicationId, minSdkVersion, targetSdkVersion, versionCode, and versionName.

-Answer: Sticky intents used with the sticky broadcast, and a stick intent stick with the android system for future broadcast receiver request.
-To perform a sticky intent we use the sendStickyBroadcast() method.
-It got its name because the intent will stick around even after the broadcast is complete.
+Answer: Sticky intents are used with sticky broadcasts, and a sticky intent stays with the Android system for future broadcast receiver requests.
+To perform a sticky intent, we use the sendStickyBroadcast() method.
+It got its name because the intent will be available even after the broadcast is complete.

-Question: What is the difference between an Activity and Fragment?
+Question No. 42: What is the difference between an activity and a fragment?

-Question: Why it is recommended not to change the application name after deployment?
+Question No. 43: Why is it recommended not to change the application name after deployment?

 Answer: We can change the application name whenever we feel so.
-However, in the development and deployment process doing so is not recommended because it can affect some of the application functionality which could result in application failure and break.
+However, in the development and deployment processes, doing so is not recommended because it can affect some of the application functionality that could result in application failure and breaking of the app.